Ellie-Lucky-Go-Mochi/mc-exercise/FUBAR.md

 Why did the chicken cross the road this time?
 Why is it crossing the road all the time? and why isnt the farmer not keeping the chicken in the coop. he should consider cattle instead?

+Blah This is just a bunch of random things to say that have no real meaning!

 ## HELLO THIS IS OUR BRANCH ##